bran-deb/github-jobs-finder-jt/README.md

 # Github jobs finder
-> this is a project of the modern JavaScript course by J. P. De la torre
+> this is a project with modern javascript

 ## 💻 Built with
 > - CSS